marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   null pointer, it is guaranteed to be of the same size as a pointer.
   But this use is not portable across different compilers.

-.. option:: -Wno-non-template-friend , -Wno-non-template-friend, -Wnon-template-friend
+.. option:: -Wno-non-template-friend , -Wno-non-template-friend
+.. option:: -Wnon-template-friend

   .. note::